giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

-**Service deployment.** This phase is carried out by the service provider, and consists in the deployment of a new service (e.g., a distributed AI training/inference, an XR/AR service, etc.) on the communication and compute infrastructure.
+**Service deployment.** This phase is carried out by the service provider and involves the deployment of a new service (e.g., a distributed AI training/inference, an XR/AR service, etc.) on the communication and compute infrastructure.
 The service provider needs to properly size the amount of communication and compute resources assigned to this new service to meet the expected user demand.
-The decision on where the service is deployed and how many resources are requested from the infrastructure depends on the levels of QoE that the provider wants to guarantee to the user base.
-To make a proper deployment decision, the provider must have visibility on the resources available from the infrastructure, including communication resources (e.g., latency and bandwidth) and compute (e.g., CPU, GPU, memory, storage).
-For instance, to run a Large Language Model (LLM) with 175 billion parameters, a total aggregated memory of 400GB and 8 GPUs are needed.
-The service provider needs an interface to query the infrastructure, extract the available compute and communication resources, and decide which subset of resources are needed to run the service.
+The decision on where the service is deployed and how many resources are requested from the infrastructure depends on the levels of Quality of Experience (QoE) that the provider wants to guarantee to the users of the service.
+To make a proper deployment decision, the provider must have visibility on the resources available within the infrastructure, including communication (e.g., link bandwidth and latency) and compute
+(e.g., CPU, GPU, memory and storage capacity) resources.
+For instance, to run a Large Language Model (LLM) with 175 billion parameters, a total aggregated memory of 350GB and 5 GPUs may be needed {{LLM_COMP_REQ}}.
+The service provider needs
+an interface to query the infrastructure, extract the available compute and communication resources, and decide which subset of resources are needed to run the service.